bus1/dbus-broker/docs/dbus-broker.rst

 |         **method** Release() -> ()
 |
 |         # Reset the activation state of this name.
 Any pending activation
-|         # requests are canceled.
+|         # requests are cancelled.
 The call requires a serial number to be
 |         # passed along.
 This must be the serial number received by the last
-|         # activation even on this name.
+|         # activation event on this name.
 Calls for other serial numbers are
 |         # silently ignored and considered stale.
 |         **method** Reset(**t** *serial*) -> ()
 |